markchitty/umunandi.org/readme.md

 1. **Create project home** - Create a parent folder for the project and `cd` into it
 `$ mkdir umunandi && $ cd umunandi`

-1. **Get umunandi.org** - Clone this repo into a new folder */umunandi.org*
+1. **Get umunandi.org** - Clone this repo into a new folder *{project_home}/umunandi.org*
 `$ git clone git://github.com/umunandi/umunandi.org umunandi.org`

-1. **Get VVV** - Clone Varying Vagrant Vagrants into */vvv* and checkout v1.4.1
+1. **Get VVV** - Clone Varying Vagrant Vagrants into *{project_home}/vvv* and checkout v1.4.1
 `$ git clone git://github.com/Varying-Vagrant-Vagrants/VVV.git vvv`
 `$ cd vvv`
 `$ git checkout tags/1.4.1 -b 1.4.1`

-1. **Configure dev env** - Run the `umunandi.config.sh` config script
+1. **Configure dev VM** - Run the `umunandi.config.sh` config script
 `$ ../umunandi.org/vvv-setup/umunandi.config.sh`
-This prepares the VVV vm to create a new *umunandi.test* web site.
+This prepares the VVV vm so it will create a new *umunandi.test* web site when provisioned.

-1. **Provision dev machine** - Run:
+1. **Provision dev machine** - Run `$ vagrant up`.
+This does a bunch of clever VVV stuff including:
-`$ vagrant up`
-This downloads the VM image and configures it (may take a few mins).
-The vagrant provisioning script will ask you for your password so that it can update your hosts file with local DNS entries for *umunandi.test*.
-To read more about vagrant and what it can do, run `vagrant` from the vvv directory.

-1. Point your browser to <http://umunandi.test> to browse the website.
-The WordPress admin page is available at <http://umunandi.test/wp-admin>.
-You can login with [VVV's default credentials](https://varyingvagrantvagrants.org/docs/en-US/default-credentials/).
+   * Downloads the VirtualBox VM image (takes a few mins)
+   * Updates it with current packages
+   * Updates your local hosts file (provided you've installed *vagrant-hostsupdater*) - requires your pw
+   * Maps the relevant folders in your project into the VM
+   * Configures nginx with an umunandi.test website, including self-hosted SSL certs
+   * Imports the inital wp_umunandi database image
+   * Runs composer install

+1. The umunandi.test dev site is now up and running 🙂 but it's empty 😕.
+Next step is to need to grab the latest content and configuration by downloading the DB and media files from the staging site (staging.umunandi.org).
+   * Go to [MigrateDB](https://umunandi.test/wp/wp-admin/tools.php?page=wp-sync-db&wpsdb-profile=1) in the dev site WordPress admin pages (user: dev, pass: dev)
+   * Enter the staging site connection url (get this from the Umunandi web admin (me))
+   * Wait for the connection to be established
+   * Make sure the the 'Media files' option is ticked
+   * Click the *[Migrate DB & Save]* button
+   * Leave it to chug through downloading the staging site content
+   * You should now have an up to date dev site 👍🏼

-2. The Umunandi site is built as a WordPress theme based on [Roots](https://roots.io/).
+The Umunandi site is built as a WordPress theme based on [Roots](https://roots.io/).
 Roots uses *grunt* to build js and less/css assets.
 To install and run grunt:

 ```
 $ cd ./umunandi.org/web/app/themes/umunandi